MrReskill/vanillaresourcepack/README.md

-# Minecraft Pocket Edition Resouce Pack Template
+# Minecraft Pocket Edition Resource Pack Template

 This is the most recent version of the add-on template.
 Click clone or download on the right and download the zip to get started ASAP.